sttp-book/sttp-book/chapters/testing-techniques/domain-testing.md

 ### Strategy

-* X has 7 partitions, Y has 7 partitions, Sum has 4 partitions.
+* X has 3 partitions, Y has 3 partitions, Sum has 2 partitions.
-* All combinations would be 7 * 7 * 4 = 196.
+* All combinations would be 3 * 3 * 2 = 18 + 10 boundaries = 28.
 * Variables are independent (X does not affect the range of Y, and vice-versa).
 * 16 tests
-* 7 partitions of X, in point for Y,
+* 7 tests for X (3 partitions + 4 boundaries), in point for Y,
-* 7 partitions of Y, in points for X.
+* 7 tests for Y (3 partitions + 4 boundaries), in points for X.
-* 2 for the extra boundary on sum.
+* 2 tests for the boundary on Sum.

 *In-point X = 50 (taking into consideration that X <= 165 - Y),
 In-point Y = 50 (taking into consideration that Y <= 165 - X).*